levulinh/levulinh.github.io/_posts/2026-04-04-i-built-a-virtual-software-company-for-100-dollars.md

 Designer opened the issue, built a mockup in Flutter, and posted it with detailed panel-by-panel specs:

-{%-include figure.html path="assets/img/blog/mtbox-virtual-company/linear-issue-comments.png" alt="Designer Bot posting a Flutter mockup with design notes for the Visual Delight Polish issue" class="img-fluid rounded z-depth-1"-%}
+{% include figure.html path="assets/img/blog/mtbox-virtual-company/linear-issue-comments.png" alt="Designer Bot posting a Flutter mockup with design notes for the Visual Delight Polish issue" class="img-fluid rounded z-depth-1" %}

 Then CTO reviewed the design and either approved or pushed back.
 In this case: approved, with notes on which acceptance criteria were satisfied.
 Programmer picked it up, implemented it, and opened a PR.
 QA ran 20 unit and widget tests — all passed.

-{%-include figure.html path="assets/img/blog/mtbox-virtual-company/linear-issue-comments2.png" alt="Programmer Bot reporting implementation complete, QA Bot reporting 20/20 tests passing" class="img-fluid rounded z-depth-1"-%}
+{% include figure.html path="assets/img/blog/mtbox-virtual-company/linear-issue-comments2.png" alt="Programmer Bot reporting implementation complete, QA Bot reporting 20/20 tests passing" class="img-fluid rounded z-depth-1" %}

 The whole thing — from directive to green tests — happened while I wasn't watching.
 That's the part that still surprises me every time I check in.